uncomplexlearning/a-level/markdown/cs.md

     > - mod incremented pointers by queue maxsize
 - dequeue
   - check if queue is not empty
-    - ..which is when front pointer is smaller than rear pointer
+    - ...which is when front pointer is smaller than rear pointer
   - return item at the index position of the front pointer
   - increment the front pointer
 - (peek)